timescale/docs/timescaledb/getting-started/query-data.md

 not have.
 </highlight>

-Here we provide some query examples so that you can get familiar with using SQL along with some of TimescaleDB's most popular functions.
+Here are some query examples so that you can get familiar with using SQL along with some of TimescaleDB's most popular functions.

 ## Basic SQL queries
 1. Selecting all stock data from the last day.

    This query utilizes the [`where`][clause-expressions] clause to specify that you only want to see result